IEvangelist/azure-cosmos-dotnet-repository/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+> Is this something you are un-sure about or want help with?
+If so please use the [dicussion feature](https://github.com/IEvangelist/azure-cosmos-dotnet-repository/discussions).
+We can always create an issue after some dicussion later if required 😊

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]